Tunchi52/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # 1-last_digit.c: this program prints the last digits of number stored each time it is executed.
 # 2-print_alphabet: This program prints the alphabet in small caps using putchar.
 # 3-print_alphabets.c: this program prints the alphabet bot in lower and uooer case using the putchar function.
+# 4-print_alphabt.c: This program prints the alphabet except q and e , using putchar function.
 #